defenxor/dsiem-rs/docs/managing_performance.md

 > The fixed queue length then will be set to `max_queue`, and `max_delay` = 0 will prevent frontend from throttling incoming events.

-2. Use an unbounded queue and auto-adjust frontend ingestion rate (events/sec) to apply back-pressure to Logstash
+2. Use a long queue and auto-adjust frontend ingestion rate (events/sec) to apply back-pressure to Logstash

    In this case whenever Dsiem backend nodes detect an event that has a timestamp older than the configured threshold, they will instruct frontends to reduce the rate of incoming events from Logstash.
 Frontends will gradually increase its ingestion rate again once the backends no longer report overload condition.